Prescot Playhouse: Theatrical use

 The Earls of Derby were patrons of playing companies, and had a tradition of hosting performances at their principal residences, including at Knowsley Hall just north of Prescot.
 David George suggests that the playhouse was built sometime between 1593 and 1595, with the backing of either Ferdinando Stanley, 5th Earl of Derby, or William Stanley, 6th Earl of Derby, as a purpose-built venue for their actors, known as Lord Strange's Men or the Earl of Derby's Men, when they were forced out of London by the 1592 plague outbreak.
 Lord Strange's Men are known to have been performers of some of Shakespeare's earliest plays.
 The playhouse was possibly the only purpose-built, free-standing theatre in England outside London at that time.

 By 1609 the building had been converted into a dwelling.
 George believes that it probably remained in use as a playhouse until that year.
 Graham and Tyler propose a period of theatrical use of only 1597/8 – 1609.

 Shakespeare North

-The Prescot Playhouse is the inspiration behind the Shakespeare North project to build a Shakespearean complex in Prescot, including a playhouse and an educational centre.
-As no architectural plans survive for the Prescot Playhouse, the new theatre's layout will be based on the 1629 design by Inigo Jones for the Cockpit-in-Court theatre in the Palace of Whitehall, London.
-In April 2016, Knowsley Metropolitan Borough Council granted planning permission for the new theatre.
+The Prescot Playhouse inspired the Shakespeare North project to build a Shakespearean complex in Prescot, including a playhouse and an educational centre.
+As no architectural plans survive for the Prescot Playhouse, the new theatre's layout was based on the 1629 design by Inigo Jones for the Cockpit-in-Court theatre in the Palace of Whitehall, London.
+The theatre opened in July 2022.